apache/hudi/newui/docs/_docs/1_4_powered_by.md

 Using Hudi at Yotpo for several usages.
 Firstly, integrated Hudi as a writer in their open source ETL framework https://github.com/YotpoLtd/metorikku and using as an output writer for a CDC pipeline, with events that are being generated from a database binlog streams to Kafka and then are written to S3.

+### Tathastu.ai

+[Tathastu.ai](https://www.tathastu.ai) offers the largest AI/ML playground of consumer data for data scientists, AI experts and technologists to build upon.
+They have built a CDC pipeline using Apache Hudi and Debezium.
+Data from Hudi datasets is being queried using Hive, Presto and Spark.

 ## Talks & Presentations